Master Services Agreement (MSA)

 Schedule C – Third-Party Software and Licensing Terms

 C2.
 Changes Imposed by Vendors.
 Vendors may change pricing, features, APIs, and terms.
-Provider may implement such changes with commercially reasonable notice; if the vendor provides less than 30 days notice, Provider may pass through the change on the vendor’s effective date.
+Provider may implement such changes with commercially reasonable notice.
+If the vendor provides less than 30 days’ notice, Provider may pass through the change on the vendor’s effective date.

 C3.
 SLA Credits – Exclusive Remedy.
 For any third-party service with a vendor SLA, any credits issued by the vendor are the sole and exclusive credits available for that service and are not additive to any other credits or remedies.